-Landscape Recovery will pay for long term, land use change projects, including rewilding where appropriate.
+Landscape Recovery will pay for long-term, land use change, nature recovery projects.
 Activities could include creating woodland, restoring wetland and peatland, enhancing bogs, fens or saltmarshes, and creating nature reserves.
+Applications for round two will open in spring 2023 and will focus on net zero, protected sites and habitat creation.